alessiocali/threetapheroes/README.md

 ## Dependencies

 The game itself is written in Javascript using Phaser.
 Please refer to http://phaser.io/ for further details.
-The Telegram Bot API is wrapped using Telegram Bot SDK.
-Please refer to https://github.com/irazasyed/telegram-bot-sdk/
+The bot itself runs on Node.js using Telegraf (http://telegraf.js.org) and Express (http://expressjs.com/)

 ## Setting Up